BioPsyk/cleansumstats/docs/README.md

 # cleansumstats: Documentation

-Thecleansumstats documentation is split into the following files:
+The cleansumstats documentation is split into the following files:

 1. [Installation](installation.md)
 2. [Pipeline configuration](pipeline-configuration.md)